 From the Jurassic of Wyoming.
-Sixty-six feet long, 15 feet high, weighed in life about 15 tons.
-A big Asiatic Elephant weighs 5 tons.
-This was the first large dinosaur to be placed on exhibition.
-The preparation and mounting of the skeleton occupied the better part of six years.
+Sixty-six feet long, 15 feet high, weighed in life from 30 to 35 tons; a big Asiatic Elephant weighs 5 tons.
+This was the first large dinosaur to be placed on exhibition; the preparation and mounting of the skeleton occupied the better part of six years.